 - A bag of coal (hmmm… I guess Little M thinks he’ll need that?)

 - A bag of art supplies.
 Little M insisted that everyone does art when they travel.
 Wonder where she gets that from… hee hee.

 I think our elf will be very happy to receive this special care package.
 Don’t you?
 What would you add in?

 Little M also thought he would like a place to come home to.
 That will cover at least one night of placement!

 Elf on the Shelf Prepping

 - Peanut Blossom has made Elf on the Shelf planning super easy by providing a printable Elf Planning calendar.
 (Just make sure those early readers don’t find it!)

 - Dirty Diaper Laundry shared how she altered her Elf to make him easier to pose.
 Her first Elf Hack makes him bendy and grippy.
 Her second Elf Hack adds magnets.
-(She put the magnets on the outside but I might try stuffing small magnets inside the gloves.
-Hmmm are my sewing skills good enough for that?)
+(She put the magnets on the outside, but I might try stuffing small magnets inside the gloves.
+Hmmm, are my sewing skills good enough for that?)

 - I already know there will be days that I completely forget to move the Elf… Sweet C Designs uses a special card (which she made into a printable… so nice) for times that the Elf gets touched.
-I’m going to use it cover my “moving” mistake instead.
+I’m going to use it to cover my “moving” mistake instead.

 What special Elf on the Shelf moments are you excited about?